openedx/open-edx-proposals/oeps/architectural-decisions/oep-0065/decisions/frontend-glossary.rst

   Application Module
     A sub-type of :term:`Module` that represents a logical portion of the UI of a :term:`Site`.
 A ``frontend-app-*`` repository will contain one or more application modules.

-    Applications are generally loaded at a path within a :term:`Site`, such as ``/learning`` or ``/profile``.
+    Application Modules are loaded at a path within a :term:`Site`, such as ``/learning`` or ``/profile``.
 They are a specialized kind of :term:`Module` fulfilling a core function of the :term:`Open edX Frontend`.
 They are known, registered entities, and other :term:`Modules <Module>` can query the :term:`Shell` configuration to locate, navigate, or interact with them.

   Plugin Module
     A plugin is a :term:`Module` that adheres to the rules of the frontend plugin framework.
 Plugins are optional and must be loaded into a :term:`Plugin Slot`.